lukacsarpad/lukacsarpad.github.io/notes/index.md

 ## Sources, etc.

-For the LaTeX sources of the pdf files and supplementary material (e.g., computer algebra or numerical code) see [https://github.com/lukacsarpad/notes-and-solutions](my github repository).
+For the LaTeX sources of the pdf files and supplementary material (e.g., computer algebra or numerical code) see [my github repository](https://github.com/lukacsarpad/notes-and-solutions).

 ## License